European probe lands on comet, fails to anchor

 Turning slowly around “67P” since August, Rosetta has made some astonishing observations of the comet.

-Its profile somewhat resembles that of a rubber bath duck, but darker than the blackest coal, and with a surface gnarled and battered by billions of years in space: an extremely difficult target to land on.
+Its profile somewhat resembles that of a bathroom rubber duck, but darker than the blackest coal, and with a surface gnarled and battered by billions of years in space: an extremely difficult target to land on.

 Philae’s work programme is meant to include drilling into the comet surface and analysing samples for telltale isotopes in water and complex carbon molecules.